IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 In rare cases, the provisioning process may fail.
 If you receive an email stating the reservation failed, try again by repeating Steps 1-3 for the environment that failed to provision.
 In addition, review the [Troubleshooting](#troubleshooting) section that follows.
 If issues continue, open an ITZ support ticket by using the methods that are mentioned in the [Support](index.md#support) section.

 ## Extend the reservation
-When the reservations are in the **Ready** state, you can extend each reservation to a total of six days.
+When the reservations are in the **Ready** state, you can extend each reservation beyond its original end date.
+The duration of the extension will vary by reservation.

 1. In the IBM Technology Zone portal, expand **My TechZone** and select **My Reservations**.